caydensimler/starter-theme/README.md

 ### Version Control

 I have made a lot of changes since v1, so consider the current theme v2.
-Keep in mind I have no idea what the best practices are for doing version control, so a lot of the jumps in versions might not make much sense.
+Following the guidelines [here](https://semver.org/ "Semantic Versioning 2.0.0"), I will attempt to keep track of versions utilizing the Release functionality within Github.

 ## Core Concepts